Skip to main content

 import hud

-from hud.tools.shell import ShellTool
+from hud.agents import create_agent

-from hud.tools.apply_patch import ApplyPatchTool
+from hud.tools.coding import ShellTool, ApplyPatchTool

-# Create environment with coding tools
+# Create environment with Codex tools

-env = hud.Environment("coding")
+env = hud.Environment("my-codex")

-# Run with OpenAI agent (calls OpenAI directly)
+# Run with any OpenAI model

-agent = OpenAIAgent.create(model="gpt-5.1")
+agent = create_agent("gpt-4o")

-async with hud.eval(env(), name="coding-task") as ctx:
+async with hud.eval(env("coding_task", task="Create hello.py"), name="codex-local") as ctx:

 Hub Mode (Cloud Execution)